-In other words, the entire accusation stems from an editing error that occurs only in a NASA-sponsored documentary but not in the full, original video recordings, which are the only true reference material and which the conspiracy theorists apparently failed to examine.
+The alleged evidence of conspiracy is just an editing mistake in a documentary produced by a non-NASA company.
 Editing mistakes in documentaries are not evidence of NASA fakery; they’re merely evidence of inaccurate editing.
 Unfortunately, such mistakes or artistic licenses are frequent in supposedly faithful documentaries and often alter the understanding of an event.
-For example, as space historian James Oberg notes,
+For example, as space historian James Oberg notes about Apollo 11,

 A far more serious distortion appears in most — but not all — television documentaries of the mission.
 Since the “small step” was really so small and his body movement so subtle, the video of this event is not dramatic enough for some programs.
 Instead, the audio track of the first words is transferred forward about a minute to coincide with Armstrong’s first jump down the ladder to the footpad.
 This turns the poetic “small step” into an awkward big hop.
 That may satisfy action-oriented entertainment values but it is false history.
 It is untrue to the significance of Armstrong’s words.*

 * Getting Apollo 11 Right - Commemorating What Really Happened, James Oberg, ABCNews.com (1999).